Gurdwaras in Canada

 Community

-Gurudwara Guru Teg Bahadur Sahib-Cloverdale
+Gurudwara Guru Teg Bahadur Sahib-cloverdale

 Gurudwara Guru Teg Bahadur Sahib-Cloverdale is a community gurdwara that serves as a center for worship, congregation, and social services for the local Sikh community located in Canada.
 It is situated in Canada, home to a large and thriving Sikh community that has made significant cultural contributions to Canadian society.
 As with all gurdwaras, Gurudwara Guru Teg Bahadur Sahib-Cloverdale welcomes visitors of all faiths and backgrounds.
 The gurdwara serves as a place of worship where the Guru Granth Sahib (the holy scripture of the Sikhs) is kept with great reverence.
 The community gathers here for daily prayers (Nitnem), Kirtan (devotional singing of hymns from the Guru Granth Sahib), and Katha (religious discourse).
 The gurdwara operates a Langar (community kitchen) where free vegetarian meals are served to all visitors regardless of religion, caste, gender, economic status, or ethnicity.
 This practice, established by Guru Nanak Dev Ji and formalized by Guru Angad Dev Ji, embodies the Sikh principles of equality, sharing, and selfless service (Seva).